 Is there anything I shouldn’t tag?

-Yes, I don’t recommend tagging Google AdWords campaigns, instead, you should use Google’s integration.
+Yes, I don’t recommend tagging Google Ads campaigns, instead, you should use Google’s integration.
 This provides you with better (and more accurate) data within your reports.
-To link Google AdWords and Google Analytics, head to ‘Admin’ and link the products together.
-If you need details on this, read my post on linking AdWords to Analytics in 3 quick steps.
+To link Google Ads and Google Analytics, head to ‘Admin’ and link the products together.
+If you need details on this, read my post on linking Google Ads to Google Analytics.

-Now that you’re tagging your campaigns you should check out our Google Analytics Fundamentals and Advanced courses.
+Now that you’re tagging your campaigns you should check out my Google Analytics course.
 Join me as we cover best practice techniques and tips for using Google Analytics and presenting your data.